Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step3.md

 However, this request still does not specify which dyno to start.
 Similar to the command we ran on the Heroku CLI, we also want to inform Heroku that it should `run` a specific command.
 The command should be the dyno defined in the `Procfile`: `serverless`.
 As we pass these data in JSON format, we also have to add this information to the header.

+If this command fails, go back to previous step and try exporting your app's name to the `$APP_NAME` environment variable.

 ```shell
 curl -X POST https://api.heroku.com/apps/$APP_NAME/dynos \